Welcome

 - My math interests lie in Algebraic Topology and Homological Algebra

-- My interests in CS lie in ML/AI and graph algorithms
+- My interests in TCS lie in ML/AI and graph algorithms

 - Making my way through Hendrix's repertoire